 Include in LOAD FOLLOWING template:

+Option 1: Include the following for customers that are not JOEs.

 3.5.9 PURPA Resources

 If «Customer Name» is required by the Public Utility Regulatory Policies Act (PURPA) to acquire output from a Generating Resource and plans to use that output to serve its Total Retail Load, then such output shall be added as a Specified Resource pursuant to Exhibit A. «Customer Name» shall purchase RSS from BPA (or equivalent service) to support such resources for the term of this Agreement.

+End Option 2

+Option 2: Include the following for customers that are JOEs.

+3.5.9 PURPA Resources(01/17/25 Version)

+If one or more of «Customer Name»’s Members is required by the Public Utility Regulatory Policies Act (PURPA) to acquire output from a Generating Resource, then such output shall be added as a Specified Resource pursuant to Exhibit A. «Customer Name» shall purchase RSS from BPA (or equivalent service) to support such resources for the term of this Agreement if the resource is within BPA’s Balancing Authority Area and is not a Consumer-Owned Resource reducing a JOE member’s retail member load.

+End Option 2

 END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates: